-Applied Research Projects in Health & Health Technology are crucial for advancing health innovation, creating new knowledge for the health care system and improving patient outcomes.
+Applied Research Projects in Health & Health Technology advance healthcare through new instructional prototypes, innovative medical tools, and improved patient outcomes.

-Through collaborative partnerships with postsecondary institutions, healthcare facilities, industry, and others, we work to enhance patients' quality of life.
-Our innovative research in student education and training aims to improve healthcare system capacity and outcomes.
-We are committed to developing a future-ready workforce, applying emerging health technologies, and advancing holistic and preventative care.
+We work with partners in postsecondary institutions, healthcare, and industry to help improve quality of life for patients.
+Our research in education and training aims to strengthen healthcare system capacity and outcomes by applying emerging technologies and advancing preventative care.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.